 - Keep it in position for about three minutes and note the temperature.

 - After use, wipe it with alcohol and store it safely.

-Following the step by step instructions on the manual can help get an accurate reading.
-You can also keep in mind the following aspects to get an accurate reading:
+Following the step-by-step instructions on the manual can help get an accurate reading.
+You can also keep in mind the tips given below to get accurate readings:

 - Do not take the temperature at least for 30 minutes after your child has eaten anything hot or cold.

-- If the baby is wrapped tightly or your child is wearing too many clothes, allow them time to cool off before taking the temperature.
+- If the baby is wrapped tightly or your child is wearing too many clothes, allow him time to cool off before taking the temperature.

 Things to Remember

-Keep in mind the following things before and after using a digital thermometer on your baby.
+Keep in mind the following things before and after using a digital thermometer for your baby.

 - Keep separate thermometers for oral and rectal temperature measurement.

 - Follow the instructions on the manual to get accurate results.